Barbarian (2022 film): Release

 The film was released on Disney+ as part of the Star content hub in the United Kingdom on December 14, 2022.
 A soundtrack album for the film featuring score by Anna Drubich was released by Hollywood Records on December 9, 2022.

 Marketing

 The first trailer for Barbarian was released on June 23, 2022, and appeared at the front of theatrical showings of The Black Phone.
 According to Margules, Disney marketed the film to "feel like a discovery" and teasing very little of the film's plot in promotional materials.

-After the film's release, an alternative trailer was released on September 23, playfully portraying the film as "Justin Long's New Movie" before transitioning into the more horrific scenes.